Sanjana-Shankar/procurement-documents-concepts-translator/README.md

 The dashboard highlights high-value or unusual transactions to prevent overspending.

-I can ask the chatbot questions like:
+I can ask the Q&A agent questions like:

 “Which categories have exceeded budget limits this month?”